Danae-Gielisse/probabilistic_EPF/README.md

 forecasting.
 Energy Economics, 95, 105121.

 ## Preproces data
-The data from the ENSOE platform was not directly usable for analysis.
+The data from the ENSO-E platform was not directly usable for analysis.
 Therefore, to prepare the data for probabilistic electricity price prediction, the data was first pre-processed.
 To preprocess the data, the file preprocess_data.py must be run.
 The result of the preprocessing is made available in the Data folder.